Theory of Low Voltage Transformers for Landscape Lighting

 - National Fire Protection Association (NFPA) for NFPA 70, National Electrical Code

-- Listing: All components, including the transformer, luminaires, and cables, must be listed by a qualified testing laboratory for their intended use.
+- Listing: All components, including the transformer, luminaires, and cable, must be listed for their intended use by a qualified testing laboratory (for example, listings related to low‑voltage lighting systems such as UL 1838).

 Sizing Your Transformer: Volt-Amperes (VA) Sizing and Load Derating

 Proper transformer sizing is critical for system performance and longevity.
 A common mistake is sizing based only on the total wattage of the lamps.
 The correct method is Volt-Amperes (VA) Sizing.
-VA accounts for both the real power (watts) and the reactive power of the inductive load, giving a true picture of the demand on the transformer.
-For LED systems, the VA rating is often slightly higher than the wattage rating due to the drivers.
+VA accounts for both the real power (watts) and the reactive or driver-related components of the load, giving a truer picture of the demand on the transformer.
+For LED systems, consult the fixture or driver specifications for accurate VA values rather than using a generic multiplier.

 How to Perform Volt-Amperes (VA) Sizing